Governorships of Bill Clinton: Environment

 Initially, Clinton was hesitant to strengthen state regulation regarding pollution, fearing that it might be to the determinant of his goals for business growth.
 Due to a lack of major polluting industry in the state, Arkansas was one of the least-polluted U.S. states.
-Additionally, despite the new industrial plants were constructed during Clinton's governorship were subject to federal environmental regulations, limiting their pollution.
+Additionally, the new industrial plants were constructed during Clinton's governorship were subject to federal environmental regulations, limiting their pollution.

 Environmentalism began to gain more ground politically through the 1980s.
 In the 1990 gubernatorial election, environmental concerns became a significant election issue.
 In 1991, Clinton secured the passage of stronger pollution regulations in the state legislature.
 This marked the first time since his first term that he had passed major environment legislation.

 As governor, Clinton gave new protection to hundreds of square miles of waterways and wilderness.

 A prominent environmental controversy regarded runoff in the northwestern area of the state from chicken waste.
 For much of his governorship, Clinton did not address this issue.
 Clinton, notably, received financial backing in his campaigns from Don Tyson and his family, who ran Tyson Foods, a major chicken processing company.
 However, after national attention was given to the matter, Clinton created a task force to study the issue.
 Nevertheless, nearly all the individuals he appointed were connected to the chicken industry.
 In the spring of 1992, amid his presidential campaign, Clinton's gubernatorial administration made a proposal for mandatory regulations on the disposal of chicken waste.

 The remediation of the shuttered Vertac Corporation plant outside Jacksonville, Arkansas was a prominent environmental cleanup dispute.
-The site contained waste containing dioxin.
-Clinton and the federal government both sought to dispose the waste through incineration, viewing it as the least-dangerous way to dispose of dioxin.
+The site contained waste containing dioxins.
+Clinton and the federal government both sought to dispose the waste through incineration, viewing it as the least dangerous way to dispose of dioxin.
 However, this faced local opposition.
 Activists in the area strongly were against this, as they believed an incinerator would pollute the area.
 The activists instead sought for the waste to be moved to a different location.

 In his second term, unlike his first term, Clinton did not make any significant attempt to combat the state's timber industry.
-Nevertheless, he gave low-key support to private efforts by environmentalists.
+Nevertheless, he gave low key support to private efforts by environmentalists.

-A study by the Institute for Southern Studies, late into Clinton's governorship, ranked assessed Arkansas low among states in its assessment of its environment regulation and environmental problems.
+A study by the Institute for Southern Studies, late into Clinton's governorship, ranked Arkansas low among states in its assessment of its environment regulation and environmental problems.